jenmawe/mmreportswg/README.md

 # mmreportswg

-We're now making changes here just for fun.
+We're now making more changes to the same line as in local.

 This is a sample repository for MM reports working group.
 We will learn how to do stuff with it.
 Describe your commit.